-The recent ECJ rulings indicate the line EU-policy may be expected to take, namely promoting the unrestricted movement of services, i.e. short-term labour migration regulated by the Services Directive.
-This may be one result of the Viking and Laval judgments, which refer to Article 28 and thus the employers' entitlement to free movement.
+Given EU-policy to promote unrestricted movement of services, i.e. short-term labour migration regulated by the Services Directive, thereby enforcing Article 28 EC ensuring the entitlement of employers to free movement of goods and services, we may expect a further rise in the latter form of diversification of work.

+While the economic benefits from free trade in commodities as one of the four 'fundamental freedoms' are not questioned, the impact of posted work - as distinct from immigration - on labour markets and the welfare system is less clear.
 In the case of mode 4 temporary migration/services mobility, it is argued by some (Winters et al. 2003) that the economic advantages are more straightforward and similar to the trade in goods and therefore less costly than permanent immigration.
 In the former, goods come into the country, in the latter, services.
 According to WTO (2004), the main advantage is derived from the temporary character of posted work, thus avoiding additional costs in terms of infrastructure and social and cultural integration associated with permanent immigration.
 This judgement is based on the assumption that posted workers, as a special case of temporary migrants, will return to their country of origin.
-But as we are dealing with human beings in democratic societies, it may not be so easy to enforce return-migration.
-Posted workers may take advantage of the opportunities of work in the receiving country and become permanent immigrants.
-Apart from the difficulty of enforcement of return-migration
+Assuming this will happen, the question remains to what extent the preference of institutions like WTO to services mobility is the result of an underestimation or neglect of the social costs of trade, in particular the impact on working conditions given widely differing wage and employment conditions across EU-MS. In addition, the use of service providers rather than native or immigrant labour may impact on education and career choices of local youth, raising issues of long term competitiveness.
+This is argued by Teitelbaum who sees the shift of US students away from science doctorates to MBAs and Law degrees as a result of the rising number of foreign-born science students, who have depressed the wages for post-doctoral researchers in science.